Messages | Version française

 Here's a quick summary of the gear you will need to make music seriously in your home studio.
 All elements are not indispensable: you may not need a preamplifier if your audio interface already includes preamps of good quality.
 Concerning speaker monitors and headphones, you can also make a choice, even though these systems are very complementary.
 But it's better to own excellent 200-250 euro headphones rather than a 300-euro cheap pair of monitors.
 The MIDI controller isn't necessary either if you don't intend to use virtual instruments on a regular basis, or if you think about writing your scores with the mouse (which is quite feasible).
 A microphone won't be of any use to you if you don't intend to record any sound source, like your voice.

-Computer - Audio interface - Preamp - Studio monitors - Headphones - Guitar and bass - MIDI controller - Microphone
+Computer - Audio interface - Preamp - Speaker monitors - Headphones - Guitar and bass - MIDI controller - Microphone

 COMPUTER